sirfifer/voicelearn-ios/docs/DEVICE_SETUP_GUIDE.md

 - Check Console.app for crash logs

 **Microphone not working**
-- Settings → VoiceLearn → Microphone → Enable
+- Settings → UnaMentis → Microphone → Enable
 - Restart the app

 **Models not loading**